prittoruban/myhealthai/README.md

 A culturally aware web application designed to help Indian users track and reduce their daily edible oil consumption.
 Built with modern web technologies and a layered architecture for maintainability and scalability.

+## 🚀 Quick Demo for Judges/Evaluators

+**Try it instantly with ONE CLICK!**

+1. Visit the landing page
+2. Click the **"Try Demo Now - One Click!"** banner at the top
+3. You'll be automatically logged in with pre-populated data:
+   - 17 sample meals across 7 days
+   - Weekly consumption trends
+   - Personalized insights
+   - 75 gamification points

+**Demo Credentials** (if needed):
+- Email: `demo@myhealthai.com`
+- Password: `demo123`

+For complete evaluation guidelines, see [EVALUATION.md](./EVALUATION.md)

+---

 ## 🎯 Features

+- **🚀 One-Click Demo**: Instant access with pre-populated data for judges/evaluators
-- **User Authentication**: Secure email/password authentication using NextAuth.js
+- **🔐 User Authentication**: Secure email/password authentication using NextAuth.js
-- **Oil Consumption Tracking**: Log meals with oil type and quantity used
+- **📊 Oil Consumption Tracking**: Log meals with oil type and quantity used
-- **Visual Progress Tracking**: Real-time circular progress indicators showing daily oil usage
+- **📈 Visual Progress Tracking**: Real-time circular progress indicators and weekly trends
-- **RasoiAI Recipe Search**: Discover healthy, low-oil Indian recipes
+- **🍳 RasoiAI Recipe Search**: Discover healthy, low-oil Indian recipes
-- **Points System**: Earn points for consistent tracking to stay motivated
+- **🎮 Gamification System**: Earn points for consistent tracking to stay motivated
-- **Daily Goals**: Set and monitor daily oil consumption goals (default: 30ml)
+- **🎯 Daily Goals**: Set and monitor daily oil consumption goals (default: 30ml)
+- **✨ Smooth Animations**: Framer Motion for seamless page transitions
+- **🔔 Toast Notifications**: Instant feedback for all actions
+- **💡 AI-Powered Insights**: Personalized recommendations based on consumption patterns

 ## 🏗️ Architecture